oracle/bots-node-sdk/CUSTOM_COMPONENT.md

     - Supported transition actions
 - The `invoke` function, which contains the logic to execute

 Here's an example of how to use both objects.
-Note that the first argument (`context`) names the reference to the [CustomComponentContext](https://oracle.github.io/bots-node-sdk/CustomComponentContext.html) object, which provides a context object for reading and changing variables as well as sending back results.
+Note that the argument (`context`) names the reference to the [CustomComponentContext](https://oracle.github.io/bots-node-sdk/CustomComponentContext.html) object, which provides a context object for reading and changing variables as well as sending back results.

 > **Note:** Before version 2.5.1, many code examples named the first argument `conversation`.
 Either name is valid.